smbwain/msv-config/README.md

 }) : Config;
 ```

-Read config from environment variables
+Read config from environment variables.

 _varNamePrefix_ is prefix which used with your env variables names.
-By default it's "APP_"
+By default it's "APP_".

-You could also replace your source instead of nodes process.env, if needed.
+You could also pass your source instead of node's process.env, if needed.

 So, if you want to have config:
 ```json